Grane oil field

 Grane (Granefeltet) is an offshore oil field in the North Sea located 185 km west of the city of Haugesund on the western coast of Norway.
 It is Norway's first heavy crude oil production field and Statoil's largest heavy oil field in the Norwegian continental shelf.
 The oil from the field, located in Block 25/11 is transported to Sture terminal via Grane oil pipeline.
 The injection gas is imported to Grane oil field from the Heimdal, located just north the field.

 Ownership

-The Grane field is operated by Statoil.
-Statoil holds 38%, Petoro – 30%, ExxonMobil – 25.60%, ConocoPhillips – 6.40%.
+The Grane field is operated by Statoil, with Statoil holding 38% of the stake, Petoro – 30%, ExxonMobil – 25.60%, and ConocoPhillips – 6.40%.

 Technical features

 The field lies in 128 m of water at total depth of 1700 m.
 The reservoir is nearly 27 km2 and has an average pay thickness of 50 m with an average porosity of 33% and permeability of 5–10 Darcies.
 The reservoir consists of sandstones of Heimdal formation of Paleocene age, Lista Formation and has high viscosity.